Start of main content

 Women's Economic Empowerment

-• Creating good-quality jobs for women: In East Africa, more than 50% of M-KOPA’s employees are women (two times higher than the average utility) and 38% of commissioned direct sales representatives are also women.
-Women employees have access to training opportunities, and other benefits such as healthcare, pension, and maternity leave.
+• Creating good-quality jobs for women: 47% of M-KOPA’s employees are women.
+M-KOPA employs a significant proportion of women in leadership (43%) which is expected to grow further over the coming 3-5 years.
+Women employees can access training opportunities and other benefits such as healthcare, pension, and maternity leave.

 Climate Action